Rainyan/userscript-twitch-vod-accurate-timestamps/README.md

 ![popup_clientsecret](https://github.com/Rainyan/userscript-twitch-vod-accurate-timestamps/assets/6595066/65363b02-a727-4885-b1e8-eac52a65e760)

 And that's it!
-The fuzzy timestamps should now hopefully get appended with the accurate information.
+The "fuzzy" VOD timestamps should now hopefully get appended with the accurate information.

 ## Troubleshooting
 * Timestamps aren't being replaced